nmondal/cowj/README.md

 https://javadoc.io/doc/com.sparkjava/spark-core/2.6.0/spark/Response.html

-A good read about why we try to avoid type systems inside can be found here:
+A good read about why we try to avoid type systems ( for business app development) can be found here:

 [Clojure vs. The Static Typing World](https://ericnormand.me/article/clojure-and-types)